FoodSinner/foodsin/content/articles/_index.md

 ---
-title: "The unabridged collection of FoodSin.org's articles:"
+title: "The unabridged article collection:"
 ---